SignalK/signalk.github.io/overview.md

    <img src="/images/diagrams/Typical_NMEA0183_Diagram.png" width="400">

    * NMEA2000, based on the same CAN Bus technology used in cars, is now over 15 years old and although adoption was relatively slow, most new boats have an NMEA2000 network.
+It can handle a wide spread of information sources from engines to stereos and is faster that NMEA0183 but more difficult to interface to.

    As you can see from the diagram, you have a network "back bone" with "spurs" or drop cables that take power and data to the equipment.
 Every device on the network can talk or listen to any other device or broadcast to all devices.

    <img src="/images/diagrams/Typical_NMEA2000_Diagram.png" width="400">